alexmerrill/discovery-layer-paper-2/Rstudio_readme.md

 # Rstudio Instructions

-## Download and install Rstudio and dependencies
+## Download and install RStudio and dependencies

 - Download RStudio from: [https://posit.co/download/rstudio-desktop/](https://posit.co/download/rstudio-desktop/)
     - RStudio also requires R to be installed alongside Rstudio (link to download from the offical R repository is available from the link above)